Human nature: Fallen human nature

 By Adam's fall into sin, "human nature" became "corrupt", although it retains the image of God.
 Both the Old Testament and the New Testament teach that "sin is universal."
 For example, Psalm 51:5 reads: "For behold I was conceived in iniquities; and in sins did my mother conceive me."
-Jesus taught that everyone is a "sinner naturally" because it is mankind's "nature and disposition to sin".
+Jesus taught that everyone is a "sinner naturally" because it is humanity's "nature and disposition to sin".
 Paul, in Romans 7:18, speaks of his "sinful nature".

 Such a "recognition that there is something wrong with the moral nature of man is found in all religions."
 Augustine of Hippo coined a term for the assessment that all humans are born sinful: original sin.
 Original sin is "the tendency to sin innate in all human beings".
 The doctrine of original sin is held by the Catholic Church and most mainstream Protestant denominations, but rejected by the Eastern Orthodox Church, which holds the similar doctrine of ancestral fault.

 "The corruption of original sin extends to every aspect of human nature": to "reason and will" as well as to "appetites and impulses".
 This condition is sometimes called "total depravity".
 Total depravity does not mean that humanity is as "thoroughly depraved" as it could become.
 Commenting on Romans 2:14, John Calvin writes that all people have "some notions of justice and rectitude ... which are implanted by nature" all people.

 Adam embodied the "whole of human nature" so when Adam sinned "all of human nature sinned."
 The Old Testament does not explicitly link the "corruption of human nature" to Adam's sin.
 However, the "universality of sin" implies a link to Adam.
 In the New Testament, Paul concurs with the "universality of sin".
 He also makes explicit what the Old Testament implied: the link between humanity's "sinful nature" and Adam's sin In Romans 5:19, Paul writes, "through [Adam's] disobedience humanity became sinful."
 Paul also applied humanity's sinful nature to himself: "there is nothing good in my sinful nature."

 The theological "doctrine of original sin" as an inherent element of human nature is not based only on the Bible.
 It is in part a "generalization from obvious facts" open to empirical observation.